 The origin of the Calipso of El Callao dates back to the time when the Antilleans arrived in Venezuela back in 1870.
 They were mainly Trinidadians who were the largest population in the African-American Caribbean, but they also migrated from other Caribbean Caribbean islands.
 In the 19th century, most went to the town of El Callao to work in the gold mines.
 With them came their customs to the calypso music, which later became very popular in the city, and later in the Bolivar State.
 This popular music is a mixture of genres from Venezuela and the Caribbean and is sung in Spanish and / or Caribbean English.
 It is closely related to the Carnival festival, a tradition also brought by the people of the West Indies.

-The important settlement of labor, near the Yuruari River, converge diverse cultures and with it an infinite number of languages, customs, music and song, among them the calypso and the patuá.
+The important settlement of labour, near the Yuruari River, converge diverse cultures and with it an infinite number of languages, customs, music and song, and among them the calypso and the patuá.
 Thus, the inhabitants – of diverse origin – saw in the calipso during the carnival, the perfect opportunity to celebrate the joy of living, of feeling and transmitting their sorrows and nostalgia and, in some cases, as divine interpretations for the flowering of the gold industry for the people.